 Surgical Screening - Before surgery, detailed pre-operative evaluations are in place to include COVID-19 testing.

 Masks for All - Protective masks/face coverings are required for all staff, patients and visitors.

-Limited Visitation - DMH will be re-instituting temporary visitation restrictions as follows:
+Limited Visitation - DMH will begin easing visitor restrictions on Monday, Sept.
+14th as follows:

 Emergency Department & Outpatient Surgery: Each patient may have one visitor accompany them during their stay.
 Visitors are discouraged from leaving and re-entering the building.

 Inpatient (ICU, Med Surg): Non COVID-19 related patients who are admitted will be allowed one visitor between the hours of 7:30 a.m. and 7 p.m.
-Visitors must bring and wear their own mask/face covering.
-Each visit will be limited to 60 minutes or less.
 Limited exceptions may be made on the number of visitors for special instances such as end of life situations.

-Note - Visitor restrictions will remain in effect for suspected and confirmed COVID-19 patients.
+Note - Visitor restrictions will remain in effect for suspected or confirmed COVID-19 patients.